OpenSecEd/appliedcrypto/protocols.md

    b.
 Excessive consumption of memory.
    c.
 Overuse of symmetric encryption algorithms.
    d.
 Dependence on digital certificates.

+The Handbook of Applied Cryptography emphasizes that random number generators (RNGs) are a critical component in cryptographic systems.
+It points out that the security of many cryptographic algorithms depends on the quality of the random numbers used—particularly their unpredictability and statistical soundness.
+In the text, RNGs are discussed in the context of both hardware‐based “true” random number generators and algorithmic (pseudorandom) generators.
+The Handbook explains that while pseudorandom number generators (PRNGs) can be engineered to mimic true randomness, they must be designed carefully to be cryptographically secure; this means that even if part of their internal state or output is revealed, an adversary should not be able to infer past or future values.

+A key point the Handbook makes is the importance of proper seeding.
+Even a cryptographically strong PRNG can be rendered insecure if its initial seed has insufficient entropy or is predictable.
+The Handbook cautions against using simple deterministic methods (such as elementary linear congruential generators) that may pass basic statistical tests but lack the unpredictability required in cryptographic applications.

+In summary, according to the Handbook of Applied Cryptography, a sound random number generator for cryptographic use must:
+ • Produce outputs that are statistically indistinguishable from true randomness.
+ • Be unpredictable, even if partial information about previous outputs is known.
+ • Be carefully seeded using high-entropy inputs.
+ • Undergo thorough analysis to guard against subtle vulnerabilities that could compromise the security of cryptographic protocols.

+1. True – Cryptographic RNGs include both hardware-based true random number generators and algorithmic pseudorandom number generators (PRNGs).
+2. True – A cryptographically secure PRNG is designed so that even if part of its internal state or output is revealed, its past and future values remain unpredictable.
+3. True – Even a strong, cryptographically secure PRNG can become insecure if it is seeded with insufficient entropy or predictable values.
+4. True – Simple deterministic methods, like elementary linear congruential generators, may pass basic statistical tests but are not considered secure for cryptographic applications.
+5. False – Statistical indistinguishability from true randomness is necessary but not sufficient; a secure RNG must also be unpredictable and properly seeded.
+6. True – Proper seeding using high-entropy inputs is critical; without it, even a well-designed PRNG can be compromised.
+7. True – The security of a cryptographic RNG depends on thorough analysis to guard against subtle vulnerabilities that could compromise cryptographic protocols.
+8. False – Hardware-based true RNGs and cryptographically secure PRNGs serve different roles, and both can be secure if appropriately implemented; neither is inherently the only secure option.
+9. True – The Handbook emphasizes that secure RNG outputs must be statistically indistinguishable from true randomness and remain secure even if partial internal state information is exposed.
+10. False – The unpredictability of cryptographic RNGs depends on both the design of the algorithm and the quality of its initial seeding; neither aspect alone guarantees security.

 ZKPK (Zero-Knowledge Proof of Knowledge)
 1. What is the primary goal of a Zero-Knowledge Proof of Knowledge (ZKPK)?